maxime-pico/lifegoals-meetings/pico-analysis.md

 <h2>What are the recent failures?</h2>
 <h3><i> Share a learning from something you've tried and that did not work</i></h3>
-example: I tried compartimenting my weeks between days where I work to earn money and days where I learn.
+example: I tried splitting my weeks between days where I work to earn money and days where I learn.
 It has been a huge failure because customers call me on the "learning days" and I can't help but take the phone and start working again...

 <h2>What are the current roadblocks?</h2>
 <h3><i> What is in your way right now?</i></h3>